 Make healthy maple-roasted sweet potatoes with just a few ingredients.
 You'll only need maple syrup, butter and lemon juice.
 Whether you want an easy Thanksgiving side dish recipe or an easy, healthy sweet potato recipe, these roasted sweet potatoes are

-few ingredients and one easy technique you can make delicious maple roasted sweet potatoes .
-Combine 1/3 cup maple syrup , 2 tablespoons melted butter, 1 tablespoon lemon juice, 1/2 teaspoon salt and pepper to taste in a small bowl and pour over an even layer 2-1/2 pounds cubed sweet potatoes in a 9x13-inch glass baking dish.
+a few ingredients and one easy technique, you can make delicious maple-roasted sweet potatoes .
+Combine 1/3 cup maple syrup , 2 tablespoons melted butter, 1 tablespoon lemon juice, 1/2 teaspoon salt, and pepper to taste in a small bowl and pour over an even layer of 2-1/2 pounds cubed sweet potatoes in a 9-by-13-inch glass baking dish.
 Toss to coat.
-Cover and bake the sweet potatoes for 15 minutes at 400.
-Uncover, stir, and cook stirring every 15 minutes until tender and starting to brown 45 to 50
+Cover and bake the sweet potatoes for 15 minutes at 400°F. Uncover, stir and cook, stirring every 15 minutes, until tender and starting to brown, 45 to 50

 How to Roast Brussels Sprouts